WPBeginner

 The plugin will automatically create different pages to use as custom login, custom user registration, forgot password, account, and profile pages.

-Next, you need to click on the ‘Profiles’ tab to setup user profile settings.
+Next, you need to click on the ‘Profiles’ tab to set up user profile settings.

 User profile page settings

-Here you can enable profile page option for guests, which means anyone can view user profiles.
+Here you can enable the profile page option for guests, which means anyone can view user profiles.
 You can also allow members to view each other’s profiles.
 If you uncheck this option, then users will only be able to view their own profile pages.

-Don’t forget to click on the save changes button to store your settings.
+Don’t forget to click on the ‘Save Changes’ button to store your settings.

 Select a URL structure for user profile pages

 Your custom author profile pages are almost ready.
-Now we just need to let users easily find their profile pages on your website.
+Now we just need to let users easily find their profile pages on your WordPress website.

 Add user login and profile link widget to sidebar

-You can now visit your website to see the author profile page in action.
-As a logged in user, you will see your own account information in the sidebar widget.
+As a logged-in user, you will see your own account information in the sidebar widget.
 Clicking on the username will take you to your author profile page.

 Author profile page

-The sidebar widget will show a login form to logged out users.
+The sidebar widget will show a login form to logged-out users.
 If you allow users to register on your website, then the form will also include a link to sign up.

 The plugin will also change author links on your website and point them to the author profile page instead of the default author’s archive pages.